astronomer/docs/learn/data-quality.md

 ![Different locations for data quality checks in an ETL pipeline](/img/guides/dq_checks_locations_example_graph.png)

-It's common to use downstream tasks of data quality checks (`post_check_action_1` and `post_check_action_2`) or [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) to alert data professionals of data quality issues, for example as an email or a Slack message.
-It is also possible to create a downstream task that only runs when all data quality checks are successful.
-For example, the successful checking event for reporting purposes.
+It's common to use data quality checks (`post_check_action_1` and `post_check_action_2`) with [Airflow callbacks](error-notifications-in-airflow.md#airflow-callbacks) to alert data professionals of data quality issues through channels like email and Slack.
+You can also create a downstream task that runs only when all data quality checks are successful, which can be useful for reporting purposes.

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](managing-dependencies.md#trigger-rules) are especially useful for managing operator dependencies.